-Using the chart below, list the three most achievable solutions you are willing to try, how these solutions may help you and the sacrifices you will need to make to achieve your goals
+Using the chart below, list the three most achievable solutions you are willing to try.
+Identify how these solutions will assist you to achieve your goal and the commitments needed to obtain your identified solution.

 Solution How will this solution help me?
 What will this solution require of me in terms of time and effort?

 1.

 2.

 3.